Nitrux/tbd/README.md

 on_error abort  # exit on error.

 @ "break stuff"
-    - "false" fails  # this passes.
+    - "false" fails  # this works.
     - "true" fails   # this one fails.
 ```